-The Threshold for AutoStim (ictal heart rate change) is an algorithm setting on the Seizure Detection tab that is available in value from 20% to 70% (in 10% increments).
-This setting allows you to determine how sensitive you want the detection of seizures (according to changes in pre-ictal heart rate).
+The Threshold for AutoStim (heart rate change) is an algorithm setting on the Tachycardia Detection tab that is available in value from 20% to 70% (in 10% increments).
+The setting allows you to determine the detection sensitivity according to changes in heart rate.
 For the most sensitive detection, choose 20%, for the least, choose 70%.

-Note: Additional guidance for how to program this patient-specific setting can be found in the physician's manual for them model 106 generator.
+Note: Additional guidance for how to program this patient-specific setting can be found in the physician's manual for the Model 106 generator.